prvdmwrong/prvdmwrong/docs/reference/core/lifecycles/on-method-registered.md

 <div class="ompdoc-reference-breadcrumbs">
 <a href="../../../">Reference</a>
 <a href="../../">Core</a>
-<a href="../">Modding</a>
+<a href="../">Lifecycles</a>
 </div>

 <div class="ompdoc-reference-tags">
-<span class="ompdoc-reference-highlight">function</span>
+<span class="ompdoc-reference-highlight">hook</span>
 <span class="ompdoc-reference-since">since v0.1</span>
 </div>

-# :octicons-package-16: onMethodImplemented
+# :octicons-workflow-16: onMethodRegistered

-Called when a provider implements a method.
+Called when an object registers a lifecycle method.
 Handlers are expected to be infallible and non-yielding.
 The handler receives the constructed provider.
-Commonly used to implement custom lifecycles by adding providers to a "watchlist" which will have its methods fired.

 === "Luau"

     ```Lua
-    function prvd.onMethodImplemented(
+    function prvd.onMethodRegistered(
       method: string,
       handler: (Provider<unknown>) -> ()
     ): ()